ruymanbr/blit/README.md

 		<ul>
 			<li>Several functions are in a beta state.
 E.g.: Too many parameters returned.</li>
 			<li>Code could be fragmented even more to specialize some functions to make this more modular and reusable.
 Although it's fairly optimized</li>
+			<li>Modularization</li>
+			<sub>Subdividing code for different variations of parameters being passed into the program could lead to a faster minor programs that could be run separately.
+That would lead to a better integration with other programs (API calls, etc)</sub>
 		</ul>
 	<li>Further Beautification:</li>
 		<ul>